 13 years ago today, James Stinson, one of the most singular figures in electronic music passed away.
-Though he's best known for his work with Gerald Donald as Drexciya, Stinson was prolific and responsible for creating some of the most mind-warping and beautiful techno, electro, and even house, that's likely to ever exist.
+Though he's best known for his work with Gerald Donald as Drexciya, Stinson was prolific and responsible for creating some of the most mind-warping luscious techno, electro, and even house, that's likely to ever exist.

 With the confluence of sonic and mechanical technologies expanding around the same time, the association between electronic sounds and 'the unknown' has existed since the possibility of either being explored became a reality.
 Drexciya's vision took this to another level, creating an alternative underwater reality and solar system, and giving them their own soundtrack.
 Initially starting off with harsher dancefloor-oriented Detroit electro, over time Drexciya moved into more forward-thinking realms, exploring melody and sound to an end that few have been able to better or recreate with the same level of mastery.
 Stinson and Donald were connecting visuals to sounds, creating worlds that were incomparable to anything else produced before or since, in terms of sheer quality and the totality of aesthetic.